codewithdark-git/Melanoma-Skin-Cancer-CNN/README.md

 4. **Evaluation**
    - **Metrics**:
      - Accuracy calculated as the ratio of correct predictions to the total number of samples.
+     - Additional metrics such as precision, recall, and F1-score are included for robust evaluation.
    - **Testing Accuracy**: **85.20%**
    - **Evaluation Loop**:
      - The model is evaluated on unseen test data using the same batch size as training.
+   - **Visualization**:
+     - Grad-CAM is integrated to visualize important regions in images contributing to predictions.

 5. **Model Saving**
    - The trained model is saved as `Models/saved_model.pth` for reuse or further evaluation.